opensafely/documentation/docs/dataset-sgsscovid.md

 ## Overview
-SGSS contains Information on patients receiving a swab test for SARS-CoV-2, from Pillar 1 (NHS and PHE labs) and Pillar 2 (commercial partners).
+SGSS contains information on patients receiving a swab test for SARS-CoV-2, from Pillar 1 (NHS and PHE labs) and Pillar 2 (commercial partners).

 It includes "earliest specimen date" (when the sample was taken); "lab report date" (when the result was uploaded to SGSS system); pillar 2 or "other"; result (pos/neg); some demographics.